kb-labb/subtitles_preprocessing/scripts/pretraining_preprocess/README.md

 ### Friendly advice

 > [!TIP]
-> It may be unwise to launch more than 1000 SLURM jobs at once.
-In my experience it has handled ~700 jobs at once fine.
-But when I tried to launch a second set of an entire dataset shards' worth of jobs simultaneously the SLURM scheduler started to refuse some of the jobs.
+> It may be unwise to launch more than 50-100 SLURM jobs at once.
+It's usually not a problem to schedule more jobs if SLURM delays the allocation of resources.
+But when SLURM actually tries to allocate a dataset shards' worth of jobs all at once, it can cause issues with the scheduler and with I/O (too many processes tryign to write to disk simultaneously).